solid/authorization-panel/proposals/wac-ucr/uc-survey.md

 * +1 KaiGilb: graphMetrix (maybe +1)
 * +1 hindia: love this too
 * +1 dmitrizagidulin: Essential for shares.
 * +0 bblfish: interesting use case.
 This could be just that the resource is read/write to everyone? (+if needed making the URL obscure).
 Or is the server meant to detect a redirect?
+If it requires the user to go through a user interface as done on Google according to Dmitri, then this may not be scalable.
+So it needs to be tied in with some machine readable system where the client auth app can automate some tasks when authorized by a users' policy.